 Here are some of the highlights of the June sky: 9:30 PM – southern sky – Mars and Saturn rise over the horizon 9:30 PM western sky – Jupiter appears above the horizon, sinks lower toward the end of the month 5 AM eastern sky – Venus appearing above the horizon before sunrise; on June … [Read more…]

 The Cat’s Eye Nebula is a famous planetary nebula located in the northern constellation Draco.
 The nebula’s designation in the New General Catalogue is NGC 6543.
 The Cat’s Eye is one of the most structurally complex nebulae known.
-It was formed around 1,000 years ago when a hot, bright central star expelled its outer envelope. … [Read more…]
+It was formed around 1,000 years ago when a hot, bright central star expelled its outer envelope.
+It … [Read more…]

 Little Dipper is a prominent asterism in the northern sky, formed by the brightest stars of Ursa Minor constellation.
 The asterism is often confused for the whole constellation, much like the Big Dipper is sometimes confused for Ursa Major, the Great Bear, but it is only the brightest part of the constellation.